See the total solar eclipse on December 4, 2021, from cloud-free skies at 38,000 feet aboard our specially-chartered A321 aircraft.

 Click below to get the full details:

-• Itinerary for our 6-day tour with eclipse viewing on our chartered jet
+• Itinerary for our 6-day solar-eclipse tour with viewing of totality on our chartered jet

 • Itinerary for optional 4-day Torres del Paine National Park extension